DataDog/documentation/content/en/security/cloud_siem/log_detection_rules.md

 ### Third Party

-Third Party is available only for the [AWS Guardduty finding][5] rule.
+Third Party allows you to forward alerts from an outside vendor or application.
+It is available only for the [AWS Guardduty finding][5] rule.
 You can update the rule with suppression queries and who to notify when a signal is generated.
 ## Define a search query

 {{< tabs >}}